uxdxdev/uxdxdev.github.io/content/blog/pure-vs-deterministic/index.md

 - Writing to the file system `fs.writeFile()`
 - Modifying input variables

-If your function is involved in a side-effect it may be deterministic, but its definitely not pure.
+If your function is involved in a side effect it may be deterministic, but its definitely not pure.

 ## Pure functions